equivalent/scrapbook2/archive/blogs/2017-09-cloud-coding.md

 > Since last time I've used Cloud IDEs some of them changed their market
 > approach and are focusing on different style of a product.
 For example my
 > favorite use to be koding.com as it was cheapest for the size of VM provided to single developer.
 Now
-> they are more focusing on entire team collaborating rather individual
+> they are more focusing on entire team collaborating rather than individual
 > price.
 So as I'm a cheap bastard I'm sometimes using "Codeanywhere" as
-> there is possibility to connect your own VM for free ($0 per month).
+> there is a possibility to connect your own VM for free ($0 per month).
 >
 > B.T.W. nope I'm not paid by anyone to write this.
 Just my experiences
 > and recommendations.
 But I encourage you to try several of them